SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-The minimum or maximum scale percent the clone can be scaled to.
+The minimum or maximum scale percentage the clone can be scaled to.

 </details>